gapra0393/indonesia-administrative-area/README.md

 ## city.csv

-Contains all Kabupaten and Kota.
+Contains all city/region.

-Each record stores its parent province information.
+Each record stores its province information.

 ### Columns